Test connectivity to a public DNS

 sudo apt clean

-# Remove partial package lists
+# Remove cached package lists (forces a full metadata refresh)

 sudo rm -rf /var/lib/apt/lists/*